Alec Reed: Other business ventures

-In 1970, Reed founded Inter-Company Comparisons, now ICC PLC, a wholly owned subsidiary of a Swedish business group.
+In 1970, Reed founded Inter-Company Comparisons with Anthony Jewitt, now ICC PLC, a wholly owned subsidiary of a Swedish business group.
 In 1974, he also founded Medicare Limited, a 50-branch drug store with 500 employees, now part of Superdrug.
 Reed would later write that he started Medicare simply to smooth out the cash flow performance of his then-publicly quoted companies.
 He is a noted critic of the administrative burden of running public companies, and has compared his experience of running the Reed group as a public company to being an "...unpaid greyhound on a racetrack called the stock market".
 He would later blame the stress of running Medicare for his diagnosis of colon cancer; the business was sold as part of his recuperation, at his wife's insistence.

-From 1985 to 1989 Reed was the honorary chairman and chief exec of Andrews and Partners Estate Agency.
+From 1985 to 1989, Reed was the honorary chairman and chief exec of Andrews and Partners Estate Agency.
 He took the business from a loss of £297,000 in 1985 to profits of just over £1m in 1986.
 The profits were used to buy out the existing shareholders and transfer ownership to three Christian charities.
 He writes in his autobiography that "Most of the non-executive directors were also devout Christians who prayed before every meeting.
 Despite this, I found them extremely difficult to deal with in subsequent negotiations...that episode may have been the beginning of my disillusionment with Christianity".